D-Skobalj/React-randomUser-API/README.md

   ⚛️ 📄 🚀
 </h3>

-simple randomuser API with search functionallity, react router and more.
-Displaying list of users with links displaying even more details.
+simple randomUser API with search functionallity, react router and more.
+Displaying list of users with links displaying even more data.

 ## Getting Started